 • Maintain or even increase bone mass as you age

-• Improve muscular agility, which is proven to help prevent incontinence
+• Improve muscular agility, proven to help prevent incontinence

 When to train/when not to